What Is Hearing Loss?

 - Severe hearing loss: Following a conversation is almost impossible unless you have a hearing aid.

 - Profound hearing loss: You can't hear other people speaking unless they’re extremely loud.
 You can't understand what they're saying without a hearing aid or cochlear implant.
+Learn more about how much hearing loss is considered deaf.

 Early on, high-pitched sounds, such as children's and female voices, and the sounds "S" and "F" become harder to make out.
 You may also: